 The value of a medicinal product is based on the research and development achievement, which receives special protection as intellectual property.
-This protection of intellectual property (IP) constitutes the foundation for any research-based company to bring innovative products onto the market.
+The term "Intellectual Property" (IP for short) includes copyright and related trademark rights, trade secrets and industrial property rights (patents and utility models, brands and designs).
+This protection of intellectual property constitutes the foundation for any research-based company to bring innovative products onto the market.